 Personal Safety / Solo Travel

-If you are traveling alone or are worried about personal safety, you may feel more comfortable traveling with a tour group.
+If you are traveling by yourself or are worried about personal safety, you may feel more comfortable traveling with a tour group.
 You will be able to see the sights without worrying about most safety issues.
 Be prepared to guard against pickpockets; they prey on tour groups as well as individuals.

 Tip: Solo travelers may be asked to pay a single supplement, which could significantly increase the cost of your trip.
-Consider finding a travel companion or participating in your tour group's roommate-finding service, if offered, in order to avoid the single supplement.
+Consider finding a travel companion or participating in your tour group's roommate-finding service, if offered, in order to avoid paying the single supplement.